List of Star Wars comic books: Star Wars: Lords of the Sith and Star Wars: Heir to the Jedi (2018)

 Star Wars: Lords of the Sith and Star Wars: Heir to the Jedi were planned Japanese manga adaptations of the novels by the same names.
 These manga were eventually canceled, and replaced with a Star Wars Rebels webcomic.
 An excerpt from the Lords of the Sith manga was included in the English paperback of the Rebels webcomic.

 The Legends of Luke Skywalker-The Manga (2020)

 The Legends of Luke Skywalker-The Manga is a manga adaptation of the novel The Legends of Luke Skywalker by Ken Liu.
 The manga is split up into four parts: "The Starship Graveyard", "I, Droid", "The Tale of Lugubrious Mote", and "Big Inside", all of which are drawn by different artists.

 Star Wars: Guardians of the Whills: The Manga (2021)

-Guardians of the Whills: The Manga is an upcoming manga adaptation of the novel Guardians of the Whills by Greg Rucka.
-It will be written by Jon Tsuei and published by Viz Media.
+Guardians of the Whills: The Manga is a manga adaptation of the novel Guardians of the Whills by Greg Rucka.
+It is written by Jon Tsuei and published by Viz Media.